Norman Osborn (2002 film series character)

-Norman Osborn is a character portrayed by Willem Dafoe in Sam Raimi's Spider-Man film trilogy and later the Marvel Cinematic Universe (MCU).
-Based on the Marvel Comics character of the same name, Osborn is introduced in Spider-Man (2002) as a dedicated scientist and the CEO of Oscorp who tests an unstable performance-enhancing serum on himself, developing both superhuman strength and a crazed alternate personality known as the Green Goblin (or simply the Goblin).
-After being removed from the Oscorp board, he uses advanced armor, a glider, and pumpkin bombs to terrorize the board members and New York City, bringing him into conflict with Spider-Man whom Goblin later discovers is the secret identity of Peter Parker.
-During his final battle against Spider-Man, he reveals his identity in an attempt to trick Peter into death, but ultimately kills himself via impalement by his own glider.
-Deeply saddened by his father's death, Harry hallucinates his father pleading for vengeance in Spider-Man 2 (2004) and Spider-Man 3 (2007), in the latter film, he uses his late father's equipment and serum in an attempt to kill Peter.
+Norman Virgil Osborn, also known by his alter ego the Green Goblin, is a fictional character portrayed by Willem Dafoe in Sam Raimi's Spider-Man film trilogy (2002—2007) and the Marvel Cinematic Universe (MCU) film Spider-Man: No Way Home (2021).
+Based on the Marvel Comics character of the same name, he is introduced in Spider-Man (2002) as a scientist and the CEO of Oscorp who tests an unstable performance-enhancing serum on himself, giving him superhuman strength and causing him to develop an insane alternate personality known as the Green Goblin.
+Using advanced Oscorp armor and equipment, the Goblin begins terrorizing New York City and comes into conflict with Spider-Man.
+In Spider-Man: No Way Home, a magical spell backfires and allows Osborn to travel through the multiverse and encounter different versions of Spider-Man.